 Tommy Bolan: I’m proud of it.
-I’m proud to be part of that because even when I go out and work with my band, or I play with other people, I’m still signing that record, people are still talking about the record, I mean, I think it sold five million plus worldwide, and it keeps selling.and that album struck a chord with a lot of people.
-I get a lot of messages on Facebook, people telling me what that album meant to them, how they listen to it all the time and that’s amazing.
-I just remember all of the creative energy that went into it and that fact that it reached that many people and still does.
-You know when you have that favorite album you’re growing up with, that great album and this is that album to some people, and it is to me too.
-You feel proud, I guess the word would be a proud man.
-I mean, I’m proud of the work I did on that and then sometimes lightning strikes and that was lightning striking, period.
+I’m proud to be part of that because even when I go out and work with my band, or I play with other people, I’m still signing that record, people are still talking about the record, I mean, I think it sold five million-plus worldwide, and it keeps selling.
+And that album struck a chord with a lot of people.
+I get a lot of messages on Facebook, people telling me what that album meant to them, how they listen to it all the time, and that’s amazing.
+I just remember all of the creative energy that went into it and the fact that it reached that many people and still does.
+You know, when you have that favorite album you’re growing up with, that great album, and this is that album to some people, and it is to me too.
+You feel proud, and I guess the word would be a proud man.
+I mean, I’m proud of the work I did on that, and then sometimes lightning strikes, and that was lightning striking, period.

 The album was a great success, and you did a lot of tours with the band until Warlock broke up in 1988.
 What did you do after that?

 Tommy Bolan: I went on to some other things.
 I had a band called Freight Train Jane, which had the singer from Black & Blue.
-We had an album out on /Toshiba EMI, Japan and I did that and we came very close to doing a lot of great things, then I played in some other stuff, just here and there, but then I had my project going called NYC, which I sing and play.
+We had an album out on /Toshiba EMI, Japan, and I did that, and we came very close to doing a lot of great things, then I played in some other stuff, just here and there, but then I had my project going called NYC, which I sing and play.
 We’re getting ready to do a new record on that.
-I played with Richie Ramone for a while; I did his first solo album, his tour, South America, Australia.
-That took a couple of years for that and then I also started working on another side project called Banzai, which is me, and my friend the bass player (Jiro Okabe)from Richard Ramone.
-That’s more a rock, shred type thing, fun jammin and hooks goin fucking nuts, you know, but NYC will be my other main act.
+I played with Richie Ramone for a while; I did his first solo album, South America, Australia tour.
+That took a couple of years, and then I started working on another side project called Banzai, which is me and my friend the bass player (Jiro Okabe)from Richard Ramone.
+That’s more rock, shred type thing, fun jamming and hooks going fucking nuts, you know, but NYC will be my other main act.
 I’m the lead singer in that as well.

 NEW YORK TALK

-Speaking about NYC, are you still living in New York area?
+Speaking about NYC, are you still living in the New York area?

-Tommy Bolan: Well, I live in Los Angeles, but I still have family there, I’m born and raised in New York so that never goes away.
+Tommy Bolan: Well, I live in Los Angeles, but I still have family there.
+I was born and raised in New York so that never goes away.

 What’s the reason why so many musicians have left New York behind and moved to other cities.
-It seems that a lot of them have moved to Los Angeles or Nashville?
+Does it seem that a lot of them have moved to Los Angeles or Nashville?

-Of course, it is cheaper to live in Nashville, but whether there are other factors why people want to move there?
+Of course, it is cheaper to live in Nashville, but are there other factors people want to move there?

 But are you saying that musicians don’t have a future in New York anymore, and that’s why everyone has moved away?